alanng10/class-lang/Doc/Module/a.md

 First part is major version that is a integer number.
 Second part is minor version that is a 2 decimal digits integer number.
 Third part is revision that is a 2 decimal digits integer number.
-All parts are displayed with all parts integer numbers separated by dot sign.
+The version is displayed with all parts integer numbers separated by dot sign.
-A version is displayed with the second part and the third part both in 2 decimal digits.
+The version is displayed with the second part and the third part both in 2 decimal digits.
 If the parts have integer number less than 10, a leading 0 is displayed in the parts.

 Module ref is displayed with the module name, then a hypen, then the version.